indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   * A :py:meth:`PythonExecutable.add_cargo_manifest_licensing` Starlark method for
     registering the licensing information for a ``Cargo.toml`` Rust project.
 This can be used by Rust projects wishing to have their licensing information captured.
+* Initial support for ``aarch64-unknown-linux-gnu`` Python distributions.
+The distributions are now defined and PyOxidizer should use them when appropriate.
+  However, the distributions aren't yet well tested.
+So feedback on their operation via GitHub issues would be appreciated!

 Other Relevant Changes
 ^^^^^^^^^^^^^^^^^^^^^^